Niinnoo/Cloud-Computing-WS24-25/README.md

 This project will implement the tasks of the course "Cloud Computing (WiSe 2024)" from Mr. Cocos at the Frankfurt Univ. of Appl.
 Sciences.

-Sure, here's a formatted version for your repository README:

 # Frontend Setup Instructions

 To get the frontend up and running, follow these steps: